gradle/gradle/CONTRIBUTING.md

 Most use cases support the configuration cache but some don't.
 For example, building the documentation currently requires to disable the configuration cache.

-The build is configured to fail if a task that is known to have problems is scheduled.
+The build fails if a task that is known to have problems is scheduled.
 You can disable the configuration cache with `--no-configuration-cache`.
 You can ignore problems with `--configuration-cache-problems=warn`.

 Tasks known to have problems are listed in the build logic.
 You can find this list at: